 Before we knew it, it was already 8 pm.
 Richard led us to our barbeque pit which was three kilometres away.
-Feeling famished, we trudged our foot towards our destination – it was a long day with the strenuous games and long walk, and we couldn’t wait to indulge in a hearty meal.
+Feeling famished, we trudged our feet towards our destination – it was a long day with strenuous games and a long walk, and we couldn’t wait to indulge in a hearty meal.

 To our horror, the lights surrounding our barbeque pit were faulty and the area was in pitch darkness. *Jeremy, the most muscular and vocal guy, took control of the situation since he was a scout leader.
 He was accustomed to such unexpected scenarios from his past expeditions.
 He placated us with his pep talk and soon, we were busy setting up the fire and our tents in the darkness.

-The food was sumptuous – I brought fried noodles for everyone while Richard surprised us with tuna sandwiches and curry-puffs.
-The icing of the cake was the chicken treat – it was so tasty, marinated to perfection.
+The food was sumptuous – I had brought fried noodles for everyone while Richard surprised us with tuna sandwiches and curry puffs.
+The icing on the cake was the chicken wings treat – it was so tasty, marinated to perfection.
 We could not resist singing praises of Jeremy who had taken the initiative to barbeque them when the chips were down.
 His act of gallantry lifted our morale and our youthful exuberance was once again restored.

 Jeremey enthusiastically pontificated, “Well I am glad all of you appreciate my culinary skills – something I learnt and honed during my scouting days.
 It is finger-licking good and is comparable to Kentucky Fried Chicken.
 I’ve always guarded this secret and will take it with me to the grave.”
 We were impressed with his knack for cooking and the gift of the gab; we gave him a standing ovation.